razaair01-ghub/Customer-Lifetime-Value-Retention-Analysis-/README.md

 I used **SQL** for data extraction, cleaning, and aggregation, and **Power BI** for building an interactive dashboard that segments customers into **Low**, **Medium**, and **High CLV groups**, while visualizing **retention rate trends** and **new vs returning customer behavior**.

-## 🧮 SQL Techniques and Functions Used
-🔹 SQL Techniques and Functions Used
 ## 🧮 SQL Summary

 I used **SQL Server** to perform complete data analysis for **Customer Lifetime Value (CLV)** and **Retention Rate** calculations.